Peugeot 408 Plug-in Hybrid 225 e-DSC7 new car review

 10 Second Review

-We've seen the Stellantis Group's 1.6 Plug-in Hybrid powertrain feature on a growing number of models, but none have quite as much panache as this one, the Peugeot 408, which in PHEV form seems to offer an appealing combination style, power and parsimony.
+We've seen the Stellantis Group's 1.6 Plug-in Hybrid powertrain feature on a growing number of models, but none have quite as much panache as this one, the Peugeot 408, which in this improved PHEV form seems to offer an appealing combination style, power and parsimony.

 + More